Qiana0223/qiana0223.github.io/_includes/education.md

         School of Computer Science and Technology
         </span></h3>
         <p>
-        B. in Computer Science and Technology,  [2012 - 2015 ]
+        B. in Computer Science and Technology,  [Awarded in Spring 2015]
         </p>
     </div>
 </div>